grannycart/bibliography/Novels.md

   year={2015},
   publisher={Knopf Doubleday Publishing Group}
 }
+% Just awful.
+This book suffers from the same thing modern movies do: it relies on you just accepting huge canned cliches to tell its story.
+Like modern movies, character development is just taken for granted: "he was a poet" is the entire development for one supporting character.
+Other characters don't even get names, instead she comes up with a mechanism where people are referred to by the instrument they play -- but only minor characters, more major ones still have names.
+Derivative in all ways, even the fundamental premise of the book is assumed: a pandemic wipes out 299 out of 300 people.
+Of course, this would leave more than a million people alive across the US, and it's not like any of the resources are contaminated.
+Why would there be a "collapse"?
+Is it possible that young people (meaning here, the author) have been fed the post-apocalypse scenario so repeatedly their whole lives that they just take it for granted?
+That they don't understand that the original post-apocalypse premise was based on nuclear destruction contaminating the vast majority of the resources?
+% The book is wholly derivative.
+But even The Stand (which I would never defend as a _good_ book) left only a few hundred (or was it thousand?) people alive.
+The "collapse" in The Stand might have been scientifically implausible, but it at least made sense (and the collapse was the best part of the book!
+This one just skips over it, mostly.)
+God, I complained about The Road being derivative, but this makes The Road seem like it cut wholly new ground in the post-apocalyptic genre.
 % Page 20: "If Hua said there was an epidemic, then empidemic wasn't a strong enough word."
 Umm, yeah, that word is _pandemic_, which Emily St. John Mandel would learn a few years after this book was published.
 Maybe that's what she's hinting at?
 But that's dumb, the character is a paramedic, he would know the difference between an epidemic and a pandemic.
 % Page 20 (next line): "Jeevan was crushed by the sudden certainty that this was it, that this illness Hua was describing was going to be the divide between a before and an after, a line drawn through his life."
 Ha!
 You have no idea Emily St. John Mandel!

 @book{steinbeck1939grapes,